 Dixie Fire drone incident under FBI and FAA investigation

-The Dixie Fire is under investigation by the Federal Aviation Administration (FAA) and the FBI.
+The Dixie Fire drone incident is under investigation by the Federal Aviation Administration (FAA) and the FBI.
 The drone flight had interfered with Cal Fire aircraft fire fighting operations during the first hours of the Dixie Fire.

 Dixie Fire drone incident under FBI and FAA investigation